gaqzi/reflections/content/python/self_type.md

         """Validate the value before constructing the class."""

         if not 0 <= var < 10:
+            raise TypeError(
-            raise TypeError("'var' must be a positive integer between 0 and 9") return cls(var)
+                "'var' must be a positive integer between 0 and 9", )
+        return cls(var)

     def __init__(self, var: int) -> None: